Boolean-valued sets as arbitrary objects: Closing remarks

 \section{Closing remarks}

-On the view that I have sketched, \emph{there is a mathematical universe}.
-Moreover, as an arbitrary entity, \emph{the universe is an abstract entity}.
-To conclude, it seems natural to say that on the proposed conception \emph{the universe is mind-independent}.
+On the view that I have sketched, \emph{there is a set theoretic universe}.
+Moreover, as an arbitrary object, \emph{it is an abstract entity}.
+It seems natural to say that on the proposed conception the set theoretic universe is \emph{mind-independent}.
 The combination of these three commitments makes the position under consideration a form of \emph{mathematical platonism}.
 At the same time, this position rejects a strong form of \emph{truth value realism} according to which every set-theoretic statement has exactly one of the traditional truth values (true, false).
 However, it is now fairly generally recognised that mathematical platonism \emph{per se} is not committed to this extra thesis, even though most traditional forms of mathematical platonism do sign up to it.

-Versions of set theoretical platonism without truth version realism have been proposed in the literature.
+Versions of set theoretical platonism without truth value realism have been proposed in the literature.
 In this article, I have suggested one particular such view that takes the set theoretic universe and the sets in it to be arbitrary objects.
 I do not claim that the view that I have proposed is the \emph{only} way in which forcing models can metaphysically be related to arbitrary object theory.
 I will close by outlining the contours of an alternative way of seeing elements of forcing models as arbitrary objects.

 The construction of a forcing model is sometimes seen as analogous to the process of adjoining an object to an algebraic structure.\footnote{See \cite[p.~2]{Chow2008}, for instance.} For definiteness, consider the construction of the ring of polynomials in one variable over $\mathbb{R}$.
 In terms of arbitrary object theory, this process can roughly be seen as follows.
 We start with an arbitrary object $X$ with value range $\mathbb{R}$.
 Then we consider all arbitrary objects that \emph{depend} on $X$ in the sense of being polynomially determined by $X$.
 The resulting collection of arbitrary objects form a ring.